Management advice after Patellar Dislocation

 - Following the advice is important and will speed up your recovery.

-Hold approx 5 seconds, and slowly relax.
+Hold approx 5 seconds, and then slowly relax.

-Exercise your straight leg by pulling the toes up, straightening the knee and lifting the leg 20cm off the bed.
-Hold approx 5 seconds, slowly relax
+Exercise your injured knee by pulling the toes up, straightening the knee and lifting the leg 20cm off the bed.

 Lying on your back